talum/one-page-v3/src/blog/2020-01-29-surviving-software-engineering-interviews.md

 screen or a take-home challenge.

 For technical phone screens, I got a lot of Leetcode-like problems, but some involved pairing on a real app.
+Most were conducted over Zoom.
 Usually I was allowed to pick whatever language I wanted, which for interviews is always Ruby.

-I find that Ruby lets you express exactly what you want to code with as little friction as possible.
+Yes, you should pick a language you're familiar with, and I'm familiar with a handful, but I'm the most proficient and efficient in Ruby.
+I find that Ruby lets you express exactly what you want to code with as little friction as possible, which means that you'll end up writing more correct code and be able to debug it faster.
+In general, demonstrating your ability to think and code live is way more valuable than your ability to configure an app from memory.
+But that's just me and what I look for when I'm interviewing candidates.

 I bombed the first technical interview phone screen I had.
 A startup founder had reached out to me via email and he seemed like a reasonable person so we set up a time to chat.
 Via Code Sandbox, we set up a code pairing session and he wanted me to build the game Set.

 Minor aside: I hate building games for code challenges.
+I think they bias toward people who have heard of the game or who have studied combinations or permutations recently, and you never get very far into building a game with just an hour.

 I had never played or heard of the game Set, so as he explained the rules, it pretty much went over my head.
-And we got almost nowhere.
+I was able to build a deck of cards, and we got almost nowhere.
 So that interview was a bust.
+After that botched interview, I seriously questioned whether I had the capacity to code at all, but then I reviewed the projects I've worked on and thought about the profound cultural impact I've had on my team and brushed it aside.

 A couple companies had me do some domain modeling and system design as part of the screen.
-But yeah, a lot of the questions were very similar to those you would find on Leetcode.
+But overall, a lot of the questions were very similar to those you would find on Leetcode.